dyharlan/GachaSim/README.md

  This simulates a genshin impact roll session.

  TODO:
- - soft pity
+- A better front-end (Preferrably swing based?)
- - weapon banner
+- Implement Fate Points (Could be too complex to be worth.)
- - std banner
+- Streamline the Lookup tables even more.